Cytus: Cytus II

-Cytus II, the sequel to Cytus, takes place about seven hundred years after the establishment of the new human society called "The New Age (N.A.)" (as ending of Cytus).
-And establised A.R.C. to create a virtual Internet space called Cytus (stylized as cyTus).
-As more and more people used the virtual internet, more and more musicians held concerts on iM, a social media platform.
+Cytus II, the sequel to Cytus, takes place about seven hundred years after the establishment of the new human society called "The New Age (N.A.)" (as the ending of Cytus).
+And established A.R.C. to create a virtual Internet space called Cytus (stylized as cyTus).
+As more and more people used the virtual internet, more and more musicians held concerts on iM, a social networking service.
 One musician, Aesir (stylized as Æsir), decided to hold a large virtual concert in Node 08, one of the many nodes in Cytus.
 Attendees of the event included Paff (stylized as PAFF), a popular singer, Neko Asakura (stylized as NEKO#ΦωΦ), a famous streamer on iM, and Robo Head (stylized as ROBO_Head), an AI robot.
 A bunch of top musicians performed, but the organizer, Aesir, was nowhere to be seen, even after the end of the event.
-By browsing through iM and through each character's private "OS logs", players can unlock new songs and gain insight into the story of Cytus.
+By browsing through iM and each character's private "OS logs", players can unlock new songs and gain insight into the story of Cytus.

 Later, Paff and her media company, Monophonic Entertainment, announced the date for her annual event, PAFFCON.
 Tickets for her event sold out quickly.
-At the event, while Paff was performing Gravity, a same song that she performed in Aesir Fest, she collapsed and was sent to the hospital, where she would wake up a few days later and start recovering.
+At the event, while Paff was performing Gravity, a song that she performed in Aesir Fest, she collapsed and was sent to the hospital, where she woke up a few days later and started recovering.

 While Paff was in the hospital, one of Neko's streams got hacked and DDoS attacked by Aesir.
 Neko was arrested by Node 08's Administration Bureau because she was suspected of launching a widespread attack on her fans.
 Meanwhile, Robo Head later discovers that his memory of Aesir was corrupted, and starts data recovery.
 People wanted to know who was responsible for the hacking.
-After Robo Head completes data recovery, he learns that Aesir did show up at the event and that they wiped everyone's memory of Aesir after he finished performing, and this is a same attack method on the Neko hacked streams.
+After Robo Head completes data recovery, he learns that Aesir did show up at the event and that they wiped everyone's memory of Aesir after he finished performing, and this is the same attack method on the Neko hacked streams.

-Soon after, a new band, Cherry Punk, created their new account and hosted their first major event.
+Soon after, a new band, Crystal Punk, created their new account and hosted their first major event.
 Paff was originally going to attend, but her health did not improve.
 Neko was acquitted a few weeks later by the Administration Bureau.
 Paff left the hospital and was reported missing by Monophonic Entertainment.
 Her real identity, Aroma White, was also released by the company.
 This sparked protests outside of Monophonic's headquarters regarding the location of Paff.
 The lead singer of Crystal Punk, Cherry, was inadvertently injured while entering the building's headquarters.
 Cherry was discharged from the hospital a few days later.